How and why yoga benefits skiing Skiing About , Mike Doyle

 When serratus anterior gets weak, stabilization is lost, and it can lead to a number of dysfunctions, including impingement of the shoulder (painful), and degeneration (even more painful – find and use your serratus anterior for happier shoulders and better posture.
 1) Stand facing a wall and place hands on the wall at shoulder level with arms straight.
 Firm legs and torso then press hands into wall to activate serratus.
 You will feel a firming sensation around the lower outsides of the shoulder blades.
 Continue pressing and draw the shoulder blades down your back toward your waist.
 Keeping the previous actions, allow your chest to move slightly closer to the wall without bending the elbows to plug arm bones deeper into their sockets.
 Keep your core engaged and stable so there is no sagging or collapse in the mid section.
 This is a plank with hardly any weight bearing with proper positioning of the shoulders.
 2) Lie on your back on floor with knees bent, feet on the floor and with arms extended straight up toward the ceiling.
 Hold a yoga block or something solid between hands over chest.
 Press into it to tone the arms.
 Keeping arms straight with no bend at the elbows push the block toward the ceiling bringing shoulder blades off the back. (protraction) Then bring the block back down flattening shoulder blades against the floor and onto the back (retraction) still keeping the elbows straight and the spine, rib cage, and pelvis still.
 Repeat slowly 10-15 times.
 Once this is mastered it can be done with light dumbbells 5-10 lbs.

 To keep the shoulders in alignment when lowering to the floor from plank the shoulder blades must draw down the back as the elbows bend allowing the chest to move forward and the shoulders to lift away from the floor.
 To improve this movement of the shoulder blades try this exercise: 3) Set up as for the first exercise with a block over the chest and arms straight.
 Retract the shoulder blades as above and slowly raise the weightless block overhead while keeping the shoulders back.
-As the arms slowly reach overhead also pull the shoulder blades down the back toward your hips (depression) rather than riding up toward your neck (elevation).
+As the arms slowly reach overhead see that your blades stay flat, or in other words try not to round your upper back.
 Stop if there is any pain and continue to work on gaining stability before mobility by sticking with the earlier exercise.

 Are your wrists the weakest link in down dog, arm balances or wheel pose ?
 Karen Dalury